danish9412/basiceda/README.md

-# basiceda
-Basic EDA of amazon sales
+# EDA for amazon sales
+pip install pandas, numpy and matplotlib libraries for EDA

+Open the file in jupyter and run it.
+It will plot two graphs showing missing value number and percentage